-Benedictine University’s Master of Arts in Education (M.A.Ed.) program leads to Illinois State Certification in Elementary (Type 03), Secondary (Type 09) or Special Education (Type 10) that meets the requirements for the Learning Behavior Specialist I (LBS I) certificate.
+Benedictine University’s Master of Arts in Education (M.A.Ed.) program leads to Illinois State Licensure in Secondary or Special Education that meets the requirements for the Learning Behavior Specialist I (LBS I) license.
 Students take an active role in their own learning process and are prepared for shaping the lives of tomorrow’s generation.

 The M.A.Ed. program provides opportunities for students to explore issues in education, to develop and examine enduring and innovative instructional approaches to utilize technology, and to apply knowledge in diverse educational settings.
 Benedictine University prepares teachers and administrators for the challenges that lie ahead.